 - Table 15 – Need to provide a reason of the difference in credits arrived under Table 14 have to be reported under this table.

 - Table 16 – Auditor need to comment upon the tax payable on un-reconciled differences in ITC which has arisen in table 13 and Table 15.

 Auditor needs to recommend additional liability arising due to non-reconciliation.
 The additional liability has be mentioned separately under various categories of rates of tax, input tax credits, interest, late fees, penalty, any other amount not included in the GSSTR-9, erroneous refund to be paid back and outstanding demands to be settled.

 This part provides the format of certification by the auditor.
 The Format I is applicable when the certification is done either by the chartered accountant/cost accountant who had conducted the audit whereas Format II is applicable where the reconciliation statement (FORM GSTR-9C) is drawn up by a person other than the person who had conducted the audit of the accounts.

 So, while GSTR9 is your annual return, GSTR9C is more of an audit certification.
 Read our blog on GSTR 9 and GSTR9C for more details.

-IRIS Sapphire’s GSTR9 utility fetches all the filed data from GSTN in one go.
-IRIS Sapphire also provides you with working details of the auto-drafted sections of GSTR9 to ease your computations.
+IRIS GST Software’s GSTR9 utility fetches all the filed data from GSTN in one go.
+IRIS GST Software also provides you with working details of the auto-drafted sections of GSTR9 to ease your computations.
 This saves you enough last minute frenzy waiting for government releases, as you are all set with your data way ahead of time to cross verify the computations done by the government.
 And You can do all of this even if you have not been filing your monthly GST returns through IRIS!